-The University of West Georgia is a public university in Carrolton, GA, a town located 45 miles from Atlanta.
+The University of West Georgia is a public university in Carrolton, Georgia, a town located 45 miles from Atlanta.
 UWG was founded in 1906 and is situated on a 645 acre rural campus.
-UWG originally began as a mechanical and agricultural school and was known as the Fourth District Agricultural and Mechanical School.
-The Fourth District Agricultural and Mechanical School changed its name to West Georgia College in 1933, when it became a two year college, and in 1957 it became a four year academic institution.
-UWG is currently a charter member of the University System of Georgia and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-Additional accreditation has also been given to some of UWG’s degree programs.
+UWG originally began as the Fourth District Agricultural and Mechanical School.
+It changed its name to West Georgia College in 1933, when it became a two-year college, and in 1957 it became a four-year academic institution.
+UWG is currently a charter member of the University System of Georgia.

 Sector Of Institution:Public, 4-year or above

 Religious Affiliation:Not applicable

 This school has not been ranked.

 Be the first to write a review.
 Click the link below.